of financial condition and results of operations

 Enabling specialized financial institutions deliver tailored financing solutions to their customers

 The emergence of the subscription economy has also resulted in the development of new financing options and models for specialized financial institutions.
-Our solution for asset finance delivers seamless, end-to-end digital capabilities, from origination to servicing through collections and asset management.
-It offers flexible deployment options in the cloud.
+Our solution for asset finance is a modern, enterprise-wide platform to support the entire asset finance process and delivers seamless, end-to-end digital capabilities, from origination to servicing through collections and asset management.
+It offers flexible deployment options in the cloud environment.
 Its open architecture can integrate with any compatible system, application, or device.
-This solution improves the customer experience with a modern digital platform that supports the subscription economy; enables flexibility that drives business growth and increases productivity and efficiency with automated processes and transactions.
+This solution improves the customer experience with a modern digital platform that supports the subscription economy, enables flexibility to drive business growth and increases productivity and efficiency with automated processes and transactions.

 Payments